Are You Interested in a 21st-Century English Degree?

 RIT’s English BS offers three concentrations that provide you with an opportunity to tailor your degree around your interest and career aspirations.

 Creative Writing–At RIT, creative writing is more than writing poetry, fiction, and non-fiction.
 We analyze, write, and revise the traditional and innovative writing that inspires you.
 With a concentration in Creative Writing, you’ll learn how to analyze and write in multiple genres and forms, including worldbuilding, digital creative writing, and playwriting.
-You’ll roll dice to create characters and build your own scent bags to enhance your perceptual capabilities.
-With our organizational affiliations to RIT Storytellers, Mental Graffiti, Signatures Arts and Literary Magazine, and the digital literature journal gl-ph, you can gain valuable professional experience at the same time that you expand and refine your writing horizons.
+With our organizational affiliations to RIT Storytellers, Mental Graffiti, and Signatures Arts and Literary Magazine you can gain valuable professional experience at the same time that you expand and refine your writing horizons.

 Literature and Media–Literature involves reading and analyzing meaningful works of writing to dissect and understand their historical, cultural and literary significance.
 In this concentration, you’ll examine a range of works, both classical and contemporary, to expand your critical thinking, analytical, and interpretive knowledge of writing and text.
 While you'll study Shakespeare, Austen, and Morrison, you'll also dive into everything from graphic novels to banned books, from anime to the works of rapper and Pulitzer Prize winner Kendrick Lamar.
 Add to that hands-on experience with the digital tools that English majors need, and you'll be able to pursue your specific interests at the same time you're setting yourself up for professional life.